SUNBURST MENTORING PROGRAM

 How does a mentor submit an application?

-Once a mentor has been identified, he or she must fill out the online mentor application by clicking on the following link:
+Once a mentor has been identified, he or she must fill out the online mentor application by clicking on the provided link.
+Once it has been submitted, it will be included in the student's application file.

 What can a mentor expect?

-Once a student has been accepted into the program, a case manager will reach out to the mentor to start the background check and schedule the mentor training.
+Once a student has been accepted into the program, a case manager will reach out to the mentor and begin the background check and schedule the mentor training.
 All mentor training is currently being conducted online in order to maintain a safe, sterile environment for the students at the academy during the COVID 19 Pandemic.